mongodb/terraform-provider-mongodbatlas/docs/data-sources/flex_cluster.md

 ### Required

-- `name` (String) Human-readable label that identifies the instance.
+- `name` (String) Human-readable label that identifies the flex cluster.
-- `project_id` (String) Unique 24-hexadecimal character string that identifies the project.
+- `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.
+Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.
-- `provider_settings` (Attributes) Group of cloud provider settings that configure the provisioned MongoDB flex cluster. (see [below for nested schema](#nestedatt--provider_settings))

-### Optional

-- `tags` (Map of String) Map that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the instance.
-- `termination_protection_enabled` (Boolean) Flag that indicates whether termination protection is enabled on the cluster.
-If set to `true`, MongoDB Cloud won't delete the cluster.
-If set to `false`, MongoDB Cloud will delete the cluster.
+**NOTE**: Groups and projects are synonymous terms.
+Your group id is the same as your project id.
+For existing groups, your group/project id remains the same.
+The resource and corresponding endpoints use the term groups.

 ### Read-Only